Computer-Science-Research-MU/Postgraduate/PG_Handbook.md

 Over the period of their studies students will be required to accrue a minimum number of ECTS by taking structured modules.
 The current minimum is:
 - 10 ECTS credits for an MSc
-- or 30 ECTS credits for a PhD.
+- 30 ECTS credits for a PhD.

-All CS research postgraduate students are required to take the following mandatory modules covering the minimum PhD requirement (30ECTS):
+All CS research postgraduate students are required to take the following mandatory modules covering the minimum PhD requirement (30 ECTS):
 - [CS865 COMPUTER SCIENCE PHD YEAR 1](https://apps.maynoothuniversity.ie/courses/?TARGET=MODULE&MODE=VIEW&MODULE_CODE=CS865)
 - [CS875 COMPUTER SCIENCE PHD YEAR 2](https://apps.maynoothuniversity.ie/courses/?TARGET=MODULE&MODE=VIEW&MODULE_CODE=CS875)